 The English language only became standardized in the last few centuries; therefore, spelling variations

 names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Stafelay has been recorded under many different variations, including Staveley, Stavely, Staley, Stayley, Staveleigh and many more.

 Early Notables of the Stafelay family (pre 1700)

-Another 28 words (2 lines of text) are included under the topic Early Stafelay Notables in all our PDF Extended History products and printed products wherever possible.
+William Stayley or Staley (died 1678), was a victim of the 'Popish Plot,' was the son of William Staley, and carried on his...
+Another 133 words (10 lines of text) are included under the topic Early Stafelay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stafelay family to Ireland

 Some of the Stafelay family moved to Ireland